kamikazechaser/mpesa-mwitu/README.md

 smsSync configuration

+- URL should point to the base URL i.e https://your.domain/
+- Secret should be the same you enter in the config file above
+- HTTP method should be POST
 - Data format should be JSON
-- HTTP method should be POST
-- Secret should be the same you enter in the config file above

 ## Easy Deployment